 Chapter 6: No Story Left Behind

-Beneath those smaller rocks are bigger ones, stories still waiting to be heard.
+Beneath those lighter, everyday rocks are heavier ones.
+These are the stories still waiting to be heard.

-They’re the stories we haven’t fully faced yet.
+They’re the ones we haven’t fully faced yet.
 Experiences from our past that still feel raw, confusing, or unresolved.
-These stories come from our hardest moments in uniform—moments still echoing in our bodies and minds.
+They come from our hardest moments in uniform—moments still echoing in us.

 It’s time to go deeper.
-No part of our story deserves to be left behind.
+No part of your story deserves to be left behind.

-In this chapter, we begin working with those bigger stories.
-We’ll take each step carefully.
-Our goal isn’t to relive the pain.
-It’s to help these events make sense, so our nervous system can feel safe and in control again.
+We’ll move step by step.
+The goal isn’t to relive the pain; it’s to help these events make sense, so our nervous system can feel safe and in control again.

 Every Soldier Carries Stories

-In my experience, two things decide whether these stories stay stuck in us and keep causing stress:
+In my experience, two things decide whether these stories stay stuck and keep causing stress:

-1. Does the story make sense?
-Or is it still confusing, chaotic, or too intense to even think about?
+- Does the story make sense?
+Or is it still a blur—too chaotic, too painful to face?

-2. Does our nervous system feel confident we could handle a similar situation today?
+- Does our nervous system believe we could handle a similar situation today?
 Or is it still worried we’d be overwhelmed?

-When past experiences don’t make sense, or leave our nervous system uncertain about what would happen if they were repeated, these memories can haunt us.
+When past experiences don’t make sense, or leave our nervous system unsure whether we could survive them again, they can haunt us.

-After we've gone through a dangerous experience, it's like our survival brain is trying to answer two questions:
+After a dangerous experience, it’s like our survival brain is trying to answer two sets of questions:

-Until those questions are answered, that part of our brain stays on high alert, worrying it could all happen again.
+Until those questions get answered, that part of our brain stays on high alert, constantly bracing for “next time.”

 It doesn’t matter if the threat came from combat, sexual assault, public shame, moral injury, or childhood abuse.
 Our survival brain keeps track of it all.

 Our survival brain holds on to the past because it’s trying to protect us.
-It won’t stop worrying until it understands what happened and believes we are capable of facing a similar situation successfully.
+It won’t stop worrying until it understands what happened and trusts we can face something like it again.

-Later, we’ll cover how to rebuild confidence in handling future threats.
+Later, we'll cover how to rebuild confidence in facing similar future threats.

 To do that, we’ll write the first draft of a story that got left behind.